federgraph/RiggVar-RG38/doc/How-to-recreate-the-dproj.md

 This is an exercise.
 I don't know the best way but I have tried something.
-Note that Bat and ps1 script files are in gitignore.
+Note that bat and ps1 script files are in gitignore.
 Here I will document my attempt with the following snippets.

 #### DoReleaseBuild.bat